theochem/gbasis/website/intro.md

 <!-- #region -->
 # Welcome to GBasis's Documentation!

-[Gbasis](https://github.com/theochem/gbasis/) is a free, open-source, and cross-platform Python library designed to help you effortlessly identify the most diverse subset of molecules from your dataset.
+[Gbasis](https://github.com/theochem/gbasis/) is a free, open-source, and cross-platform Python library designed to help you effortlessly work with Gaussian-type orbitals.
 Please use the following citation in any publication using Gbasis library:

 **"GBasis: A Python Library for Evaluating Functions, Functionals, and Integrals Expressed with Gaussian Basis Functions"**,